CrisalixSA/h3ds/README.md

 pip install h3ds
 ```

+## Using H3DS
-In order to use the dataset, simply import the package in your python scripts
+In order to use the dataset, simply import the package in your python scripts.
 ```python
 from h3ds import H3DS

 h3ds = H3DS(path='local/path/to/h3ds')
 ```

-## Using H3DS
 If it's the first time using H3DS, download the data (less than 500 Mb).
 ```python
 h3ds.download(token=H3DS_ACCESS_TOKEN)